 Arteriovenous malformations, arteries, and veins that are abnormally connected to

 Types of skull base surgery

-to be removed and its location:
+that needs to be removed and its location:

 a small opening (keyhole) inside the nose.
 The neurosurgeon can then remove a growth